 Kitchari is made with mung beans, basmati rice or barley, seasonal vegetables, ghee, and spices.
 The blend of rice and mung beans or red lentils offers an array of amino acids.The mung beans are known for their ability to remove toxins, specifically pesticides and insecticides, from the body.
 Mung beans are also a source of protein and the barley provides ample carbohydrates and fiber.

-You can safely subsist on kitchari anytime in order to detox, build vitality and strength as it helps balance all three doshas.
-For restless vata, the warm soup is grounding; for fiery pitta, its spices are calming; and for chilly kapha, it provides healing warmth.
+You can safely subsist on kitchari anytime in order to detox, build vitality and strength as it helps balance all three doshas (3 to 7 days).
+For restless Vata, the warm soup is grounding; for fiery Pitta, its spices are calming; and for chilly Kapha, it provides healing warmth.
 It is recommend during the change of seasons, particularly Fall and Spring, to help cleanse the body.
 It’s very easy to digest, so it’s great for anyone suffering from digestive issues

 Kitchari tastes like a cross between a creamy rice cereal and a light dal, or lentil soup.
 If it is a cold, blustery day or you are feeling under the weather, a steaming bowl of this classic Indian comfort food can both warm up your bones and restore sagging energy.